LetMeR00t/TA-thehive-cortex/docs/alert_actions_and_adaptive_responses.md

 - Sighted: A field name or static value (true/false) indicating if the observable has been sighted.
 - Sighted Date: A field name containing the sighting date (Splunk epoch time).
 If Sighted is enabled and no date is found, it defaults to the current time.
 - Scope: you can choose to (option 1) include **only listed** fields in thehive_datatypes.csv or (option 2) include **all fields** (default datatype is 'other').

+**Note for Adaptive Responses (Splunk ES):**
+When used as an Adaptive Response, the Splunk **Finding** must contain fields named exactly after the TheHive datatypes (as defined in `thehive_datatypes.csv`) to be automatically interpreted by the script as observables.

+### Add timeline event overall description

+- TheHive instance: one of the instances defined in the instances dashboard.
+You can use "&lt;default&gt;" to use the default instance defined in the configuration page.
+- Target Case ID: A field name or static value that contains the internal ID of the target case (~[0-9]+) or the case number (e.g. 1234).
+- Event Title: A field name or static value for the timeline event title.
+Use `<inheritance>` to use the search name.
+- Event Description: A field name or static value for the timeline event description.
+- Event Date: A field name or static value for the event date (Splunk epoch time).
+Defaults to now if empty.
+- Event End Date: A field name or static value for the event end date (Splunk epoch time).

+**Note for Adaptive Responses (Splunk ES):**
+You can dynamically pass field names issued from the Splunk **Finding** into the Adaptive Response parameters to map them correctly to the timeline event fields.

 ### Manage fields to become observables